Koslamian-bot/customer_clustering/README.md

 ## 🖩️ License

-This project is open-source and available under the **MIT License**.
+This project is for educational purposes only.
+Feel free to modify and experiment with the code for your own learning.

 ---